mkst/euler/README.md

 # euler

-My attempts to solve the Project Euler problems
+Code snippet solutions to some of the problems from ProjectEuler.